Quercus macrocarpa: Distribution and habitat

 Large bur oaks, older than 12 years, are fire-tolerant because of their thick bark.
 One of the bur oak's most common habitats, especially in Midwestern United States, is the oak savanna, where fires often occurred in early spring or late fall.
 Without fires, bur oak is often succeeded by other tree and shrub species that are more shade-tolerant.
 Older bur oaks may survive in dense woodlands for 80 years, until they are weakened by wood-rot fungi in the lower branches killed by shade, and by 100 to 110 years, they are often snapped by wind storms.

 Ecology

 The acorns are the largest of any North American oak and are an important wildlife food; American black bears sometimes tear off branches to get them.
 However, heavy nut crops are borne only every few years.
 In this evolutionary strategy, known as masting, the large seed crop every few years overwhelms the ability of seed predators to eat the acorns, thus ensuring the survival of some seeds.
 Other wildlife, such as deer and porcupine, eat the leaves, twigs and bark.
 Cattle are heavy browsers in some areas.
-The bur oak is the only known foodplant of Bucculatrix recognita caterpillars.
+The bur oak is the only known host plant of Bucculatrix recognita caterpillars.

 Many species of arthropods form galls on the leaves and twigs, including Aceria querci (a mite) and numerous cynipid wasps: Acraspis macrocarpae, Acraspis villosa, Andricus chinquapin, Andricus dimorphus, Andricus foliaformis, Andricus flavohirtus, Andricus quercuspetiolicola, Callirhytis flavipes, Disholcaspis quercusmamma, Neuroterus floccosus, Neuroterus saltarius, Neuroterus umbilicatus, Philonix nigra, and Phylloteras poculum.